AndriiZahumnyi/kottans-frontend/README.md

 In the second part, from FreeCodeCamp,Introduction to the Intermediate Algorithm Scripting Challenges, I faced with one task, really challenging for me at this time - it\`s Smallest Common Multiple.

-In the third part, Practical Task was really challenging and the final decision was gained with mentor\`s help after few my own trying.
+In the third part, Practical Task was really challenging and interesting.
+The final decision was gained with mentor\`s help, after few my own trying with classic for loop and other variants that mentor advised as a more clear code.

 [Demo](https://andriizahumnyi.github.io/DOM---Practical-Task/)